Buy 4 Cards, Get 1 Free

 Things We Want To Improve

-• We’re constantly researching alternatives to the plastic used to package our boxed sets.
-We tried sealed compostable cello bags but they don’t hold up well enough for retail, and rip super easily when opening.
-One of these days we’ll find something that’s attractive, durable, and displays the products properly.
+• I'm constantly researching alternatives to the Kraft + plastic used to package our boxed sets.
+I tried sealed compostable cello bags but they don’t hold up well enough for retail, and rip super easily when opening.
+One of these days I’ll find something that’s attractive, durable, and displays the products properly, that doesn't hike the product cost ridiculously high (a girl can dream).

-• As we grow, we’ll be able to order materials in larger quantities, decreasing shipments and the associated climate costs.
+• As Spacepig grows, I’ll be able to order materials in larger quantities, decreasing shipments and the associated climate costs.

 We can always do better.
 Shit's complicated and none of us is perfect and most "green" lifestyle marketing is... generally capitalist bullshit.